The Steamer Admiral and Streckfus Steamers: A Personal View

 A new memoir and authoritative history of the great river icon and excursion vessel 144 Pages, with 62 Photographs from the Captain William F. and Betty Streckfus Carroll Collection at the Herman T. Pott National Inland Waterways Library $20.00 + $3.00 Shipping per copy ordered at the Mercantile Library gift shop.

 The Mississippi River has historically helped form the United States as a nation.
-In addition it has been a fascination to many people and especially to those living on its banks.
+In addition, it has been a fascination of many people, especially for those living on its banks.
 The best place to experience the Mississippi is from a river boat.

-The author begins her story with a memoir of her years working on the steamer Admiral, an excursion boat at St. Louis, Missouri.
-The Admiral was a huge, beautiful all metal boat; not the usual kind, but one of Art Deco design with live bands providing fun and memories for over 35 years.
-The Admiral was also the mastermind and flagship of an historic family company by the name of 'Streckfus' that ran boats on two major rivers beginning in the 1800s.
+The author begins her story with a memoir of her years working on the steamer Admiral, an excursion boat based in St. Louis, Missouri.
+The Admiral was a huge, beautiful, all-metal boat; not the usual kind, but one of Art Deco design with live bands providing fun and memories for over 35 years.
+The Admiral was also the flagship vessel of the historic family company, Streckfus Steamers, which ran boats on two major rivers beginning in the 1800s.

-Using memories and historical data, the author tells the story of the family and especially, the story of how the Admiral became the excursion boat she was.
+Using memories and historical data, the author tells the story of the Streckfus family and how the Admiral became the excursion boat she was.